ESBogdanov20/ESBogdanov20/README.md

 ## 🙋‍♂️ About me

 - ✨&nbsp; I’m currently learning HTML5&CSS3, C++ and JS.
-- 👨‍🎓&nbsp; I'm a student in VSCPI .
+- 👨‍🎓&nbsp; I'm a student at VSCPI .
 - 👨‍💻&nbsp; I know the basics of C++, HTML5, CSS3, Excel, Word, PowerPoint, Python and Photoshop .
 - ⚡&nbsp; Fun fact: My favorite TV show is Prison Break .
 - 📧&nbsp; How to reach me: ESBogdanov20@codingburgas.bg .